Empowered by Procurify

 A detailed spend map is, you guessed it, just what it sounds like: a clear, thorough list of all the spending that is being done in an organization.
 A spend map should include – total spend of the company, what is being purchased (and for how much), which vendors supply which products and which departments routinely buy the same (or similar) goods and services, amongst other details.

-A detailed spend map cannot be overstated when building a procurement system policy framework.
+A detailed spend map cannot be overstated when building a procurement systems policy framework.
 Without clear visibility into how much your company is spending (and what your company is spending money on), producing an inspired, efficient procurement function will be difficult.

 Drive sustainable savings